aidenlab/BEAR/Installation.md

 ## Install Polar with installation script

-You can install the Polar pipeline and all it's dependencies in one go with a provided bash script.
+You can install the Polar pipeline and all it's dependencies in one go with a provided bash script, [Prepare_Polar_Conda_Env.sh](https://github.com/aidenlab/Polar/blob/master/Prepare_Polar_Conda_Env.sh) .

 The script performs the following: